 • Organization faced insufficiency in the extra qualified staff.

 Performance is thought about excellent however is restricted with schedule of just two carpenters.

-• Lowering of extra cost of ad.
+• Reducing of extra expense of advertisement.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.